coolrboolr/JARB/SPEC5.md

   - Provide `configure(**kwargs)` that rebuilds `_agent` via the factory.
 Accept overrides for backend, api key, directories, and injected ToolGenerator/ToolLibrary for tests.
   - Implement `get_agent()` (private) that lazily creates `_agent` if `configure` hasn’t been called, using defaults.
   - Expose API functions delegating to the singleton: `create_tool`, `use_tool`, `list_tools`, `describe_tool`, `get_tool_callable`.
+  - Leave clear extension points (module-level stubs or thin wrappers) so that once flows are implemented, adding `create_flow`, `run_flow`, etc. only requires delegating to the Agent—no rework of the singleton plumbing.
   - Document via docstrings that the module is not thread-safe for concurrent reconfiguration.

 - **`main.py` & `api.py`**